alexshtf/alexshtf.github.io/_posts/2025-04-17-Polynomial-Pruning.md

  [0.94465316 1.        ]]
 ```

-This means, for instance, that the additional parameters we add to represent the total bedrooms does not necessarily add more information allowing us to memorize the training set.
+This means, for instance, that the block of Legendre features for total bedrooms does not necessarily add more information.
 Thus, it's not very trivial where this "memorization threshold" is in terms of the polynomial degree.
 But it is somewhere between 1959 and 4165, since we see that the train error drops to zero somewhere in between.

-We can also plot it the double descent curve using the train and test errors we just stored:
+We can also plot the double descent curve using the train and test errors we just stored:

 ```python
 fig, ax = plt.subplots()